 Images can be uploaded while working in the Design step of our Campaign Builder.
-Every image you upload will be stored in the image section of the File Manager in your MailChimp account and can be edited with with Aviary.
-Below we'll walk you through some troubleshooting tips to run though if you're having difficulty uploading an image, or getting an uploaded image to display in the campaign.
+Every image you upload will be stored in the image section of the File Manager in your MailChimp account and can be edited with Aviary.
+Below, we walk you through some troubleshooting tips to follow if you're having difficulty uploading an image or getting an uploaded image to display in the campaign.

 - We recommend a maximum file size of 1MB per image.
 If you can't upload an image, check the file size to be sure it's not too large.

 - Images should not contain spaces or special characters such as $, #, or & in the file name.
-Having spaces or special characters can sometimes cause upload issues and some email clients, like Gmail, won't even display an image that has a space, symbol, etc in the file name.
+Having spaces or special characters can sometimes cause upload issues.
+Additionally, some email clients, like Gmail, won't even display an image that has a space, symbol, etc., in the file name.
 Either remove the space or replace them with underscores.

-- If you're uploading an image from your own server to your campaign via a URL, make sure the image a file extension (.jpg, .png, .gif) in the URL.
+- If you're uploading an image from your own server to your campaign via a URL, make sure the image's file extension (.jpg, .png, .gif) is in the URL.

 - Any image used in an email template must be RGB (web) and not CMYK (print) formatted.
-Note that Safari, Firefox, and IE9 now display CMYK files - so it's best to test your images on both IE7 & IE8 and Firefox if you're having trouble viewing them after uploading.
-If you see the image in Firefox, Safari, and IE9 but not in Internet Explorer 7 or 8, your image is probably formatted as CMYK.
+Note that Safari, Firefox, and IE9 and later now display CMYK files, so it's best to test your images on both IE7 & IE8 as well as Firefox if you're having trouble viewing them after uploading.
+If you see the image in Firefox, Safari, and IE9 or higher but not in Internet Explorer 7 or 8, your image is probably formatted as CMYK.
 Most of the time, this makes itself apparent on upload, but if you upload in Firefox and then send a test to webmail users on IE7 or 8, you may see this happen.

 - Is the header image or logo missing in Outlook and Outlook isn't giving you an option to download?
-We've seen that happen and rebooting our computer cleared Outlook's cache.
-After rebooting, we were able to see the seemingly broken image.
+Sometimes rebooting your computer will clear Outlook's cache, allowing the broken image to display.

-- Some email applications block images from loading and displaying, unless a user clicks on show or download images in their email account.
-So, if they have this security feature enabled (by choice or default), it'll appear that there are no images showing in your recipients' inbox.
+- Some email applications block images from loading and displaying unless a user clicks on show or download images in their email account.
+So, if recipients have this security feature enabled (by choice or default), it'll appear that there are no images showing in the recipient's inbox.
 It's best to give your recipients the option of adding the email address that your campaigns will be coming from to their address book when they sign up.
 We provide this through a vcard that we place on your confirmation forms.
-Some emails programs will display the images if the sender is in your address book.
+Some emails programs will display the images if the sender is in the address book.

 When you code HTML email, you should use "absolute paths" for your images, so that they are downloaded from your web server when the email is opened.
 Images are never "attached" with your email, and they can't be "embedded" in the message.
 They're always hosted on a server, then downloaded when the email is opened.

-- The image tags in the HTML code aren't using absolute paths to download the image files from your web server.
+- The image tags in the HTML code need to use absolute paths to download the image files from your web server.
 Make sure that all the image tags point to existing hosted image files.

 - Make sure the images in your campaign are not being hosted on a secure server that requires a login and password.